 Jessica Rannow has had a prominent career in the supply chain industry.
 She currently is a project manager with AmerisourceBergen, a global pharmaceutical sourcing and distribution services company, where she develops and implements multimillion-dollar supply chain projects.
 She is currently working on initiatives to track pharmaceutical products through the supply chain to support the Drug Supply Chain Security Act.
-Throughout her career, she has had the opportunity to work for other influential companies, including JCPenney, Cardinal Health, L Brands, and Cummins.
+She has had the opportunity to work for other influential companies throughout her career, including JCPenney, Cardinal Health, L Brands, and Cummins.

-Rannow’s success has been recognized by the Society of Women Engineers through the Distinguished New Engineer Award in 2009 and the Emerging Leader in Logistics and Procurement Award in 2011.
+The Society of Women Engineers has recognized Rannow’s success through the Distinguished New Engineer Award in 2009 and the Emerging Leader in Logistics and Procurement Award in 2011.
 She was named one of Business Insider’s Most Powerful Women Engineers of 2016 and is part of the 2016 Columbus Business First’s Forty Under 40 class.

-Since her first year as an industrial engineering student at the University of Wisconsin-Madison, Rannow has been an involved and active member of SWE.
+Since her first year as an industrial engineering student at the University of Wisconsin-Madison, Rannow has been an active SWE member.
 She has served the Society as director of professional excellence, and before that, she held two terms as Region G governor.
 She has filled many other leadership roles on the section, region, and Society levels throughout her more than 20 years of membership.